stfc/PSyclone/examples/psyir/README.md

 ## Example 2:

-Demonstrates how to create and manipulate aggregate types (a.k.a. derived types in Fortran) within the PSyIR.
+Demonstrates how to create and manipulate structure types (a.k.a. derived types in Fortran) within the PSyIR.
 To run this example: